SystemsApproach/private5g/software/smallcell.rst

           - "315010999912303"

-The second block, ``network-slices``, sets various parameters associated with the *Slices* that connect devices to applications.
-Here, you will need to reenter the PLMN information:
+The second block, ``network-slices``, sets various parameters associated with the *Slices* that connect device groups to applications.
+Here, you will need to reenter the PLMN information, with the other slice parameters remaining unchanged (for now):

 .. code-block::